 Here at iSeekplant.com.au we’ve seen a dramatic increase over the past few years in searches for horizontal directional drilling across Australia in both major cities and regionally on major infrastructure projects.
 This came into even sharper focus during the national NBN roll out.

 Have you been considering investing in a HDD rig?
 With more projects than ever requiring horizontal directional drilling, now is the time to get into the game.
-Vermeer has one of the broadest range of horizontal directional drills on the market, so to enquire about the D23X30DR or any of the Vermeer fleet, reach out to the team today through the form below.
+Vermeer has one of the broadest range of horizontal directional drills on the market, so to enquire about the D23X30DR or any of the Vermeer fleet, reach out to the team today.

 The Next Generation Vermeer D23X30DR S3 Rock Drill